scottgasch/pyutils/examples/README.md

 good to include.

 ## parallelize_config
-This is a sample config file (place in ~/.remote_worker_records or override with --remote_worker_records_file) for the @parallelize framework to understand how to dispatch work to remote machines.
+This is a sample config file (place in `~/.remote_worker_records` or override with `--remote_worker_records_file`) for the `@parallelize` framework to understand how to dispatch work to remote machines.

 ## pyskel
 This is a "skeleton" I keep around for when I want to start working on a new script.

-reminder:
+## reminder
 Reminds you of important dates which are stored in the .reminder file.

-scrabble:
+## scrabble
 Helps you play Scrabble word game.

-wordle:
+## wordle
 Plays and helps you cheat at the Wordle word game.
-Demo of using the @parallelize framework and shared_dict which it uses to precompute the solution space on several processes at once.
+Demo of using the `@parallelize` framework and `shared_dict` which it uses to precompute the solution space on several processes at once.

-../tests/run_tests.py:
+## ../tests/run_tests.py
-    Though not under examples/ this is still a stand alone program that uses pyutils concepts like @parallelize and smart_futures that might be helpful to look at.
+Though not under `examples/` this is still a stand alone program that uses pyutils concepts like `@parallelize` and `smart_futures` that might be helpful to look at.